nando/redminerb/README.md

     export REDMINERB_API_KEY=69b47d74e36a6757bac5d45f8398dd23bfa8f52c

 If both present environment variables have priority.

+As a general rule, the `list` subcomand is the one assumed when omitted, but if a number is given instead of a subcomand, then the `show` subcommand will be call using that number as param.
+For example `redminerb users 1` will show us the info of the first user of our Redmine.

 Collections of resources will give us the results as indicated by the [Redmine pagination documentation](http://www.redmine.org/projects/redmine/wiki/Rest_api#Collection-resources-and-pagination) and the *--limit (-l)* and *--offset (-o)* options can be used.